nrabins/hp-quiz/README.md

 The first parameter in the `Question` constructor is a string prompt.

 The second parameter is an array of `Answer` objects.
 The `Answer` constructor takes the text of the answer as a string and a list of Weights.
-The `Weight` constructor takes a House (Gryffindor, Slytherin, Hufflepuff, or Ravenclaw) and a weight.
-The weights are relative to eachother within the question.
+The `Weight` constructor takes a House (`House.Gryffindor`, `House.Slytherin`, `House.Hufflepuff`, or `House.Ravenclaw`) and a numerical weight.
+The weights are relative to each other within the question (I've used a scale where they total to 1 but that's not strictly necessary as they will be normalized in their usage).
+A `Weight` can also be created with just a House if there is only one House applicable to the answer.

 ## Project setup
 ```